manuflores/sleep_neurons/README.md

 Some of the lessons learned after working with the dataset are the following:

 * Some of the behavior timeseries have more data points than the whole-brain imaging data.
 We recommend to trimming the last entries of the behavioral channels.
-* To use the mask database one should use the `xyz_noorm` coordinates which are the standard coordinates based on [Z-brain] (https://engertlab.fas.harvard.edu/Z-Brain/).
+* To use the mask database one should use the `xyz_noorm` coordinates which are the standard coordinates based on [Z-brain](https://engertlab.fas.harvard.edu/Z-Brain/).

 ## Code